 AmazonMcClure is Academy of Western Artists - Vocalist of the Year nominee and NAMM Golden Music Awards "Best New Male Vocalist" nominee.

 Aculturated in the rich desert heritage of Arizona and northern Mexico (Sonora and Chihuahua), the native sounds of Mariachi, norteno, and Marty Robbins echo in George McClure's music, as well as his childhood Classical and world music.
-George learned Western swing in Arizona and New Mexico bars and clubs while playing banjo and bass for a living.
+George learned Western & swing in Arizona and New Mexico bars and clubs while playing banjo and bass for a living.
 "We couldn't get off the stage without playing a few Bob Wills and Texas swing numbers", George says.
 "And we had a guy in our band who grooved on all the swing.
 The complex chords and structures thrilled me."
-A little later in Carolina an old black bluesman (who had toured with Lightnin' Hopkins) showed George a few chords and positions on guitar and he figured everything out from that.
+A little later in Carolina an old black bluesman (who had toured with Lightnin' Hopkins) showed George a few chords and positions on guitar and this became the basis of his music.